-Sometimes, it is more convenient to have the [index] parameter as an argument of the OSC message.
+Sometimes, it is more convenient to have the [remote number] parameter as an argument of the OSC message.
 This option is available in the OSC Connections Matrix, namely Index as Arg.
 If this option is switched in, then the messages will be of the pattern

-i is an integer denoting the index of the target, and
+i is an integer denoting the remote number of the target, and

 f according to convention is a float denoting the values of the message.